Huge explosions rock Beirut with widespread damage, injuries

 An Associated Press photographer near the port saw people lying injured on the ground, and hospitals called for blood donations, but exact casualties were not immediately known.

-Miles from the scene of the blast, balconies were knocked down, ceilings collapsed and windows were shattered.
+Miles from the scene of the blast, balconies were knocked down, ceiling collapsed and windows were shattered.

 The cause of the blast was not immediately clear.
 It came at a time when Lebanon is passing through its worst economic and financial crisis in decades.